adambiltcliffe/codex/readme.md

 Everything about Blademaster and Trojan Duck
 More thorough tests for Final Smash
 Ultimate spell casting condition tests
+Building tech buildings, requirements enforced Rebuilding tech buildings is free
+Buildings constructed after one turn
+Can only have one add-on at a time Attacking/destroying/rebuilding tech buildings

 # Tests to write later